beyond-the-cloud-dev/sosl-lib/website/docs/advanced-usage/mocking.md

 ### Sub-Query

 To mock a sub-query we need to use deserialization mechanism.
 There are two approaches, using JSON string or Serialization/Deserialization.
-Then after deserialization to desired SObjectType, pass the data to SOQL by calling `.setMock` method.
+Then after deserialization to desired SObjectType, pass the data to SOSL by calling `.setMock` method.

 _Using JSON String_